 You are not permitted to bring the following: Pets (other than fish), electric appliances with exposed coils, water beds, halogen lamps, gas or charcoal grills

 I am a photography major from Atlanta, GA planning to graduate in 2016.
 I focus in live event, portrait, and fine art photography.
 I really got into photography through music.
 I listen to everything from Eric Clapton to the Devil Wears Prada.
 I love meeting new people and gaining new friends.
 My favorite holiday of the year is Halloween; I love scary things and have an obsession with horror and zombie makeup.
-I love cold weather and sports.
+I’m a HUGE New Orleans Saints fan and I love cold weather.

 Each student who signs a housing contract for residence at Watkins will receive a roommate interest questionnaire where general habits and interests can be indicated.
 Every effort will be made to match you up with compatible roommates.
 Though we do our best, it sometimes happens that roommates are not a good fit upon arrival.
 In that case, we typically do a room shuffle about 2 weeks into the semester to account for any needed changes.

 No, however a full kitchen with all appliances will be provided.
 Also, the Watkins Cafe is readily accessible on campus while school is in session.
 They serve breakfast, lunch and dinner Monday through Thursday and breakfast and lunch on Friday.

 High speed internet and local telephone service will be provided for each student in their individual bedrooms as well as in the apartment living room.
 Cable TV access is available but not provided by the college.

 A list will be provided to all students suggesting items that they should bring with them when they move in.
 Also, check the “Packing” tab in this section of the website.